A new home in 2020

-In 2019, Binghamton University's Decker School of Nursing will move to Johnson City, N.Y., joining the University's School of Pharmacy and Pharmaceutical Sciences on an 8-acre Health Sciences and Technology Innovation Park that is being created.
+In 2020, Binghamton University's Decker School of Nursing will move to Johnson City, N.Y., joining the University's School of Pharmacy and Pharmaceutical Sciences on an 8-acre Health Sciences Campus that is being created.

 The building the Decker School will occupy is a 90,000-square-foot former Endicott Johnson Corp. shoe and carton factory at 48 Corliss Avenue, which will undergo complete renovation.